 Class attendance is mandatory and unexcused absences will reduce the language grade (see attendance policies in the front matter of the syllabus).
-For online classes, this means being digitally present on the class platform promptly and for the entire duration of the class.

 Show up prepared.
-Be online on time, have your assignments completed and points in mind for clarification.
+Be on time, have your assignments completed and points in mind for clarification.
 Complying with these elements raises the level of class discussion for everyone.